PRESS

 • Long-form interview for Aquarium Drunkards podcast Transmissions

-• Exchanging Minds Podcast – an in-depth interview covering my discography, artistic practice in wilderness, animism and more.
+• Exchanging Minds Podcast – an in-depth interview covering Tucker’s discography, artistic practice in wilderness, animism and more.

 • Interview on Expanding Mind with Erik Davis